Crown Prince Rudolf of Austria

 Empress Elisabeth’s tomb is to the left of Emperor Franz Joseph’s tomb and Crown Prince Rudolf’s tomb is on the right; Photo Credit – Susan Flantzer

 Rudolf had no sons, so the succession would pass to Emperor Franz Joseph’s brother Archduke Karl Ludwig and his eldest son, Archduke Franz Ferdinand.
-In a matter of days, Archduke Karl Ludwig renounced his succession rights in favor of his son Archduke Franz Ferdinand, whose assassination in 1914 sparked World War I. The custody of Rudolf’s daughter Elisabeth Marie was taken over by her grandfather, Emperor Franz Joseph.
+In a matter of days, Archduke Karl Ludwig renounced his succession rights in favor of his son Archduke Franz Ferdinand, whose assassination in 1914 sparked World War I. The custody of Rudolf’s daughter Elisabeth Marie was taken over by her grandfather Emperor Franz Joseph.
 Elisabeth Marie remained close to her grandfather until he died in 1916.
 Following her mother’s remarriage to a Hungarian count in 1900, Elisabeth broke off all contact with her mother.
-Upon Franz Joseph’s death, his great-nephew reigned as Karl I until November 1918 when the end of World War I put an end to many monarchies in Europe.
+Upon Franz Joseph’s death, his great-nephew reigned as Karl I until November 1918 when World War I’s end put an end to many monarchies in Europe.

 Mary Vetsera’s farewell letter to her mother; Credit – Wikipedia

 After Rudolf’s death, Emperor Franz Joseph had the Mayerling hunting lodge changed into a monastery for the nuns of the Discalced Carmelite Order, an order in which members dedicate themselves to a life of prayer.
 Prayers are still said daily by the nuns for the repose of Rudolf’s soul.
-Visitors to the monastery may visit the chapel where the position of the main cross is where Rudolf and Vetsera’s bed was located.
+Visitors to the monastery may visit the chapel where the altar’s position marks where Rudolf and Vetsera’s bed was located.
 This writer has visited both Mayerling and the Imperial Crypt in Vienna where Rudolf and many other Habsburgs are buried.

 Mayerling, now a monastery; Photo Credit – Susan Flantzer